FabG/dimred/README.md

-#### Why is Dimension Reduction useful?
+#### 1.2 Why is Dimension Reduction useful?
-- Reduces training time — due to smaller dataset
+- **Reduces training time** — due to smaller dataset
-- Removes noise — by keeping only what’s relevant
+- **Removes noise** — by keeping only what’s relevant
-- Makes visualization possible — in cases where you have a maximum of 3 principal components
+- **Makes visualization possible** — in cases where you have a maximum of 3 principal components

-#### How is DimRed implemented and what capabilities does it offer?
-DimRed is offered as a native python package (and soon part of MLaaS as a service).
-Under the hood, it leverages `numpy` and `scikit-learn` to implement and expose:
- - **PCA** (Principal Component Analysis)
- - **SVD** (Singular Value Decomponsition)
- - **EVD** (Eigen Values Decompoisition)

-See section 5(Dimension Reduction - Additional info) below for more information about each algorithm

 ### 2. DimRed Installation

+`DimRed` is currently built as a python package.
+It will be soon hosted in artifactory to be pip installable as well as in MLaaS to be available as a service.

+For now, you can use it by cloning this repo and from the home directoy, follow the below steps.

 #### 2.1 Install
 You need to run Python 3.X.
 And you should set up a virtual environment with `conda` or `virtualenv`